 To stress again a point made throughout this teaching, that God the Holy Spirit and God the Son, Jesus, are “equal” Kings of the Kingdom of God as members of the Godhead (yet God the Spirit being the “dominant partner” in the life and ministry of Jesus of Nazareth), note that Jesus—the Sign—was born of Spirit (Matthew 1: 20; Luke 1: 35), anointed by Spirit (Matthew 3: 16; Mark 1: 10; Luke 3: 22; John 1: 32), lived and worked by Spirit (Matthew 12: 28; Luke 4: 18; Acts 10: 38), spoke by Spirit (John 6: 63, 14: 10, 17: 8; compare John 4: 24), died at the direction of Spirit ( Hebrews 9: 14), rose from the dead by the power of Spirit (Romans 8: 11), and, even now, although He was crucified through human weakness, lives by the power of God the Holy Spirit (2 Corinthians 13: 4).

 Jesus is the Sign Son in one additional manner.
 Although not stated in the Bible, this can be inferred clearly.
 Jesus was a sign in his baptism/infilling/empowering by God the Holy Spirit.
 He knew the fullness of God the Holy Spirit in a way that no other human has known it.
 God the Holy Spirit poured Himself upon and into Jesus without measure (John 3: 34).
 His life was under the total dominion of God the Holy Spirit.
 All that He did was by the power of the Holy Spirit.
 All persons who have been subsequently baptized/filled/empowered by God the Holy Spirit should be extremely grateful for their experience, but must never believe that what they have experienced is the Spirit of God without measure or all the fullness of God…in the exact same manner Holy Spirit filled Jesus.

 At best, humans have received only a down payment of their inheritance in the domain of the Spirit (2 Corinthians 1: 22, 5: 5; Ephesians 1: 14); the entire inheritance—which Jesus has—still lies ahead for us.
 True, Paul the Apostle prayed that believers in Jesus might be filled with all the fullness of God (Ephesians 3: 19), but John stated that out of his fullness, Jesus’ followers have received merely a portion, not the entirety (John 1: 16).

-Believers in Jesus must never cease to seek being filled with all the fullness of God, but they must not believe that in this life, individuals can experience the same fullness of God the Holy Spirit experienced by Jesus.
+Believers in Jesus must never cease to seek being filled with all the fullness of God, but they must not believe that in this life, individuals can experience the same fullness of God Jesus experienced by Holy Spirit.
 His fullness was the sign to point believers in Him continually in the direction where they, too, might be filled with the same fullness.
 However, it is not for individuals to be filled with the fullness of God as Jesus–the individual was; rather, it is for the worldwide Church in its entirety to be filled with that same fullness, each individual “member” of the Church sharing in his or her “portion” of that fullness.

 In a sense, that believers in Jesus of many eras have always associated the fullness of Holy Spirit with power for service alone is unfortunate.
 Some grasp eagerly for the baptism in the Holy Spirit in a vain and selfish hope that they will have superhuman power over sickness and disease as Jesus did, or that they will have a “miracles, signs, and wonders ministry,” or possess spiritual gifts in abundance.
 Some believers in Jesus have all too often overlooked something far more important, that is, the cleansing and purifying work of God the Holy Spirit in their lives!